Spectral theory of weighted hypergraphs via tensors: Computing the eigenvalues

 \subsection{Funding}

-FG is supported by the fund FRA 2018 of University of Trieste -- project DMG, and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics and Geosciences, University of Trieste.
+FG is supported by the National Science Center, Poland, project ``Complex contact manifolds and geometry of secants'', 2017/26/E/ST1/00231, and acknowledges partial support by the fund FRA 2018 of University of Trieste -- project DMG, funded by the MIUR Excellence Department Project awarded to the Department of Mathematics and Geosciences, University of Trieste.
 RM is supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
 LV is funded by the G\"oran Gustafsson foundation.